The History of the Northeast-10 Conference

 October 5, 2012 - The Northeast-10 announces a formal partnership with Team IMPACT, a non-profit organization that helps match children with life-threatening illnesses with collegiate athletic programs.

-December 17, 2012 - The conference office announces the addition of LIU Post as an associate member in the sports of football and field hockey.
+December 17, 2012 - The conference office announces the addition of LIU Post as an associate member in the sports of football and field hockey, beginning with the 2013-14 academic year.

 February 14, 2013 - UMass Lowell announces its reclassification to Division I athletics beginning with the 2013-14 academic year.